iArcanic/iss-cw/docs/report/iss-report.md

                     f"Please register with the third party provider first.")
 ```

-The program flow continues if the above is not the case, and using the data content from the JSON file, it then makes a new user entry.
+Using the data content from the JSON file, it then makes a new user entry.
 The additional field, `third_party_status`, is important to note, as it helps to differentiate between a homegrown (i.e. internal within the company) SSO and an external SSO (i.e. external, such as Google or Facebook login) in the user database JSON file.

 ```python
 third_party_data = third_party_data[username]